simple-crypto/SMAesH/README.md

 # SIMPLE-Crypto's Masked AES in Hardware (SMAesH)

-An optimized masked hardware implementation of AES-128 Encryption using HPC2.
+An optimized masked hardware implementation of AES-128 Encryption using HPC.

 This repository contains the masked AES hardware implementation published by [SIMPLE-Crypto](https://simple-crypto.org).